isc-projects/kea/doc/sphinx/arm/quickstart.rst

             # apk search isc-kea | sed 's/-[0-9].*//g' | grep r20230921141113 | xargs apk add

-8. All installed packages should be now available directly.
+8. All installed packages should be now available.

-    You can start a server up manually:
+    You can start a server manually:

     .. code-block:: console